John Brown's raid on Harpers Ferry: Consequences of Brown's raid

-When examining the events which led to the Civil War, Brown's raid is the last major event (see sidebar, above).
-According to the Richmond Enquirer, "The Harper's Ferry invasion has advanced the cause of Disunion, more than any other event that has happened since the formation of the Government; it has rallied to that standard men who formerly looked upon it with horror; it has revived, with tenfold strength[,] the desire of a Southern Confederacy."
+John Brown's raid on Harpers Ferry was one of the last major events that led to the Civil War (see sidebar at top of article).
+According to the Richmond Enquirer, "The Harper's Ferry invasion has advanced the cause of Disunion, more than any other event that has happened since the formation of the Government; it has rallied to that standard men who formerly looked upon it with horror; it has revived, with ten fold strength the desire of a Southern Confederacy."

-His well-publicized raid, a complete failure in the short term, contributed to Lincoln's election in 1860, and Jefferson Davis "cited the attack as grounds for Southerners to leave the Union, 'even if it rushes us into a sea of blood.
+His well-publicized raid, a complete failure in the short term, contributed to Lincoln's election in 1860, and Jefferson Davis "cited the attack as grounds for Southerners to leave the Union, 'even if it rushes us into a sea of blood.'"
 Seven Southern states seceded to form the Confederacy.
-The Civil War followed; Brown seemed to be calling for war in his last message before his execution: "the crimes of this guilty land will never be purged away but with Blood".
+The Civil War followed, and four more states seceded; Brown had seemed to be calling for war in his last message before his execution: "the crimes of this guilty land will never be purged away, but with Blood."

-However, as put by David Reynolds, "The raid on Harpers Ferry helped dislodge slavery, but not in the way Brown had foreseen.
+However, David S. Reynolds wrote, "The raid on Harpers Ferry helped dislodge slavery, but not in the way Brown had foreseen.
 It did not ignite slave uprisings throughout the South.
 Instead, it had an immense impact because of the way Brown behaved during and after it, and the way it was perceived by key figures on both sides of the slavery divide.
 The raid did not cause the storm.
 John Brown and the reaction to him did."

-Brown's raid, trial, and execution energized both the abolitionists in the North and the pro-slavers in the South, and brought a flurry of political organizing.
+Brown's raid, trial, and execution energized both the abolitionists in the North and the supporters of slavery in the South, and it brought a flurry of political organizing.
 Public meetings in support of Brown, sometimes also raising money for his family, were held across the North.
-"These meetings gave the era's most illustrious thinkers and activists an opportunity to renew their assault on slavery."
-It strongly reinforced Southern sentiment for secession.
+"These meetings gave the era's most illustrious thinkers and activists an opportunity to renew their assault on slavery".
+It reinforced Southern sentiment for secession.

 Casualties

 John Brown's raiders

-Counting John Brown, there were 22 raiders, 15 white and 7 Black.
+Counting John Brown, there were 22 raiders, 15 white and 7 black.
 10 were killed during the raid, 7 were tried and executed afterwards, and 5 escaped.
 In addition, Brown was assisted by at least two local enslaved people; one was killed and the other died in jail.